sassaf1994/CFGProjectGroup7GlutenFree/README.md

 ## How to use the project

-Once you have set up the development servers simply type in your recipe search keywords into the bar on the landing page to find a range of gluten-free recipe ideas from around the world.
+Once you have set up the development servers simply type in your recipe search keywords into the search bar on the landing page to find a range of gluten-free recipe ideas from around the world.
 From the search results choose a recipe and click on it to find out more information.
 If you find a recipe you like you can simply follow the link to the recipe site for full details.

 ## Contributors